Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 [plus the other folders in this repo]
 ```

 This folder contains the preprocessed 4D fMRI data in MNI 4x4x4mm space.
+This dataset is a subsample from the original [Autism Brain Imaging Data Exchange - ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html) dataset.

-The preprocessing steps have been described in the manuscript and its supplementary materials, and correspond to the data prepared and used in the previous paper:
+The participants selection procedure and the preprocessing steps are detailed in the main text and (especially) in the supplementary materials of the manuscript, and correspond to the data prepared and used in the previous paper:

 [Cerliani, L., Mennes, M., Thomas, R. M., Di Martino, A., Thioux, M., & Keysers, C. (2015).
 Increased Functional Connectivity Between Subcortical and Cortical Resting-State Networks in Autism Spectrum Disorder.
 JAMA Psychiatry.](https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2301161)